-Owners need to remember that even the smaller of the non-domestic cats, such as bobcats, servals, and lynx, are not at all like domestic cats.
+Even the smaller of the non-domestic cats, such as bobcats, servals, and lynx, are not at all like domestic cats.
 Different species have different temperaments, but all of these cats can exhibit unwanted behavior from urine marking to aggression.
 Most of these cats will need spacious outdoor cages in order to thrive.
 It is a huge commitment and responsibility to properly care for smaller wild cats such as bobcats.

-Pet tigers have been involved in several fatalities and maulings in the US and Canada in recent years.
-However, even more pet tigers and other big cats end up neglected, abused, or given up to sanctuaries when their owners cannot care for them.
-I am certain that there are owners of big cats who go out of their way to provide appropriate housing and diet and have no problems, but there are countless others who are very misguided in their expectations and ability to provide the proper care.
+Pet tigers have been involved in several fatalities and maulings in the U.S. and Canada in recent years.
+Sadly, pet tigers and other big cats end up neglected, abused or given up to sanctuaries when their owners cannot care for them.
+While there are owners of big cats who go out of their way to provide appropriate housing and diet and have no problems, there are countless others who are misguided in their expectations and ability to provide the proper care.

 The Captive Wildlife Safety Act

 The Captive Wildlife Safety Act was introduced and passed in the U.S. House of Representatives in 2004 to address the problems of availability of wild cats as pets.
 This law prohibits the interstate and foreign trade in exotic cats, including lions, tigers, leopards, cheetahs, jaguars, and cougars for the pet trade.
 Circuses, zoos, wildlife rehabilitators, and some other licensed facilities are exempt.
 This legislation was introduced with the sole purpose of making these big cats unavailable to the pet trade, although it is not an outright ban on ownership.
 Within-state breeders may still operate legally in some states.